-Commonly, the superlative degree is formed by adding the suffix -issimand gender endings -us, -a, -um to the stem of the positive degree:
+Commonly, the Superlative degree is formed by adding the suffix -issĭm-and gender endings -us, -a, -um to the stem of the Positive degree:

-Positive degree Stem Superlative degree English equivalent latus, a, um (broad, lat- latissĭmus, a, um the broadest (vastest, vast, wide) widest), latissimus (in Anatomy) longus, a, um (long) long- longissĭmus, a, um the longest subtilis, e (fine) subtil- subtilissĭmus, a, um the finest
+Positive degree Stem Superlative degree English equivalent latus, a, um (broad, lat- latissĭmus, a, um the broadest (vastest, widest), vast, wide) latissimus (in Anatomy) longus, a, um (long) long- longissĭmus, a, um the longest subtĭlis, e (fine) subtil- subtilissĭmus, a, um the finest

-Some forms of superlative degree are formed by special way:
+Some forms of Superlative degree are formed by special way:

-Initial form Superlative degree English anatomical equivalent magnus, a, um (great) maximus, a, um the greatest, maximus parvus, a, um (little, small) minĭmus, a, um the least, minimus
+Initial form Superlative degree English anatomical equivalent magnus, a, um (great, large) maximus, a, um the greatest, maximus parvus, a, um (little, small) minĭmus, a, um the least, minimus

-The dictionary form of adjectives in the superlative degree is similar to adjectives of the first group with the endings -us, -a, um.
+The dictionary form of adjectives in the Superlative degree is similar to adjectives of the first group with the endings -us, -a, -um.
 They are declined also like the adjectives of the first group and their stem is determined similarly.